TairCohen/Computer-Vision-Project/README.md

 The project was developed and executed using a Jupyter Notebook on the Kaggle website.
 I used pyTorch, Torchvision, and PyTorch Lightning python packages to implement the model.

-## Model Architecture #TODO
+## Model Architecture

 A deep convolutional neural network (CNN) was designed for lesion classification.
-The architecture consists of:

-* Pretrained CNN Backbone () for feature extraction
-* Fully Connected Layers with dropout and batch normalization
-* Softmax Activation for multi-class classification
+It uses EfficientNet-B3 as the backbone, pre-trained on ImageNet (IMAGENET1K_V1), with a modified classifier head consisting of a dropout layer (0.2) and a fully connected layer matching the number of output classes

 ## Training Process